Sleep is essential for good health. In fact, we need sleep to survive — just like we need food and water. So, it’s no wonder we spend about

 Lack of sleep is associated with risk factors for heart disease, including:

-The pattern includes three phases of non-rapid eye movement (NREM) sleep and one phase of REM sleep.
+The pattern includes two major phases of sleep: non-rapid eye movement (non-REM) sleep and REM (rapid eye movement) sleep.
+The four stages of sleep include three stages of non-REM sleep and one stage of REM sleep.

 Stage 1 occurs when you first fall asleep.
 As your body enters light sleep, your brain waves, heart rate, and eye movements slow down.